BlueberryTheta/wordGame/README.md

    - Copy `.env.example` to `.env`
    - Set `OPENAI_API_KEY` to your key
    - Optionally set `OPENAI_MODEL` (default: `gpt-4o-mini`) and `PORT`
-3. Start the server:
+3. Start locally (Express dev server):
    - `npm start`
 4. Open the app:
    - Visit `http://localhost:3000`

 ## How It Works

-- Backend (`server.js`):
+- Backend options:
-  - Serves static frontend from `public/`.
-  - On startup, ensures today’s word exists, persisting in `data/state.json`.
-  - Schedules the next roll at 00:01 local time.
-  - `/api/state`: returns day key and the word length only.
-  - `/api/question`: sends your question to ChatGPT with guardrails (or uses a basic fallback if no API key).
-  - `/api/guess`: returns whether the guess is correct and reveals any shared letters in their positions.
+  - Local dev (`server.js`): Express serves `public/` and provides the API (file-based persistence, scheduler at 00:01).
+  - Vercel deployment (`api/*`): Serverless functions provide the API.
+The word of the day is selected deterministically per day (no filesystem or scheduler required).

 - Frontend (`public/`):
   - Tracks your daily progress in `localStorage` keyed by the day.